 3 Tests and Questionnaires to Measure Self-Actualization

-Exploring self-actualization can be a rewarding and exciting way to understand your personal growth needs better.
-Psychologists have worked to create several resources to help measure self-actualization and provide participants with a starting guide point for further development.
+Exploring self-actualization can be a rewarding and exciting way to better understand your personal growth needs.
+Psychologists have worked to create several resources to help measure self-actualization and provide participants with a starting point for further development.

 1. Personal Orientation Inventory (POI)

-The POI was developed by Shomstrom (1964) as a measurement for the attitudes and values of ordinary to high-functioning adults.
-It was designed specifically to measure individual attitudes in relation to self-actualization and is used in therapy, as well as research and for individual personal development.
+The POI was developed by Shostrom (1964) as a measurement for the attitudes and values of ordinary to high-functioning adults.
+It was designed specifically to measure individual attitudes in relation to self-actualization and is used in therapy, research, and individual personal development.

-The POI is unfortunately not available for free, but you can purchase a copy.
+The POI is not available for free, but you can purchase a copy.

 2. The Short Index of Self-Actualization or Self-Actualization Scale (SAS)

-The SAS was developed by Jones and Crandall (1986) as a short form way to measure self-actualization after previous tests and inventories were criticized for being far too long.
-Similar to the POI, the SAS aims to encourage participants to measure their current thoughts around their values and attitudes to create a baseline for their sense of progress towards self-actualization.
+The SAS was developed by Jones and Crandall (1986) as a short-form way to measure self-actualization after previous tests and inventories were criticized for being far too long.
+Similar to the POI, the SAS aims to encourage participants to measure their current thoughts around their values and attitudes to create a baseline for their sense of progress toward self-actualization.

-The SAS consists of only 15 statements and asks participants to respond with a score on 4 point Likert-type scale with 1 being Disagree and 4 being Agree.
+The SAS consists of only 15 statements and asks participants to respond with a score on a four-point Likert-type scale, with 1 indicating ‘disagree’ and 4 indicating ‘agree.’

 3. Brief Index of Self-Actualization

-The Brief Index of Self-Actualization is a medium length inventory that measures personal values to understand an individual’s process of self-actualization.
-It was created by Sumerlin and Nundrick (1996) in response to the need for an inventory that was neither too long nor too short as the previous two inventories have been criticized for.
+The Brief Index of Self-Actualization is a medium-length inventory that measures personal values to understand an individual’s process of self-actualization.
+It was created by Sumerlin and Bundrick (1996) in response to the need for an inventory that was neither too long nor too short.
 It was also fully developed from Maslow’s original writings and self-actualization model.

-The Brief Index consists of 40 statements, designed to capture the core attitudes that Maslow originally outlined for a self-actualized individual.
-Participants are asked to respond to the statements with a score on a 5-point Likert-type scale.
+The Brief Index consists of 40 statements designed to capture the core attitudes that Maslow originally outlined for a self-actualized individual.
+Participants are asked to respond to the statements with a score on a five-point Likert-type scale.